-The Math department offers two Advanced Placement courses in Calculus – Calculus AB and Calculus BC.
+The Math department offers two Advanced Placement courses in Calculus AB, Calculus BC, Computer Science and Computer Science Principles.

 The Modern Languages department offers AP Spanish, which is the equivalent of a third-year college course in Advanced Spanish writing, reading, listening and speaking.

 The Science department offers Advanced Placement courses in Biology, Chemistry, and Physics.
 Both AP Biology and AP Chemistry are a rigorous course designed for the college bound student who is considering a major in science or medicine and who has a profound interest in the Biological Sciences.The AP Physics course is equivalent to the general physics course usually taken during the first year of college.